-Oil temperature warning light " "
+Coolant temperature warning light " 💒 "

 This warning light comes on when the engine overheats.
-When this occurs, stop the engine as soon as it is safe to do so, and allow it to cool.
+When this occurs during operation, stop the engine as soon as it is safe to do so and allow it to cool down for about 10 minutes.
+ECB00010